-Outreach 3 Way has also begun planning the roll out of Activate, its new support model based on sector-leading research.
-Central to this is putting decision making closer to the people supported by setting personalised and challenging goals with them, their families and staff.
+Outreach 3 Way has also been rolling out "Activate" a new support model based on sector-leading research.
+Central to the Activate model of support is putting decision making closer to the people supported by agreeing and working on personalised and challenging Outcomes with them, their families and staff.